OutSystems/docs-product/src/develop/ui/patterns/mobile/interaction/inputwithicon.md

     ![](<images/inputwithicon-4-ss.png>)

+    This variable can be reused throughout your app.

 1. Select the Input widget again, and on the **Properties** tab, in the **Prompt** property, enter the text you want displayed in the input box that describes the expected value.
 In this example, we enter `Username`.

     ![](<images/inputwithicon-5-ss.png>)